laravel/docs/dusk.md

 To close an opened JavaScript Dialog, clicking the Cancel button (for a confirmation dialog only):

     $browser->dismissDialog();

+<a name="scoping-selectors"></a>
+### Scoping Selectors

+Sometimes you may wish to perform several operations while scoping all of the operations within a given selector.
+For example, you may wish to assert that some text exists only within a table and then click a button within that table.
+You may use the `with` method to accomplish this.
+All operations performed within the callback given to the `with` method will be scoped to the original selector:

+    $browser->with('.table', function ($table) {
+        $table->assertSee('Hello World')
+              ->clickLink('Delete');
+    });

 <a name="waiting-for-elements"></a>
 ### Waiting For Elements